By Maria Immaculate Owechi

 Namakula adds that the advantage of anniversary services is that the religious leaders most times do not mind about the marital status of the best man or matron.

-In 2018, Pastor Robert and Jessica Kayanja of Rubaga Miracle Centre, Kampala celebrated their 25th anniversary with their children as the only members of their entourage.
+In 2018, Pastor Robert and Jessica Kayanja of Rubaga Miracle Centre, Kampala celebrated their 25th anniversary with their children as the only entourage.

 Their only son was the best man while the eldest of the two daughters was the maid of honor.